vbhat1976/terraform-workshop/exercises/03/README.md

 ### Handling Changes

-Now, lets try making a change to the s3 bucket object and allow Terraform to correct it.
+Now, let's try making a change to the s3 bucket object and allow Terraform to correct it.
 Let's change the content of our object.

 Find `main.tf` and modify the s3 bucket stanza to reflect the following: